- The new leasing standard IFRS 16 took effect on 1 January 2019.

 As a guide, Boshoff recommends addressing some key issues, including how the entity's ability to declare dividends will be affected, whether bank covenants will be affected, and how financial results (profit before tax) and financial position (liabilities) will be impacted.

 On a practical level, entities need to consider which processes and systems will need changing to accommodate IFRS 16.
 "Is there a technology solution to implement at the date of adoption and for ongoing lease management, and will staff training be required – let alone training for finance teams and executives and directors?"
 Boshoff asks.

 In addition, Boshoff says members should ask which wider business planning activities will be affected and how current agreements will be affected.

-As IFRS 16 takes effect in a matter of weeks, members need to weigh up a variety of commercial considerations.
+In transitioning to IFRS 16, members need to weigh up a variety of commercial considerations.
 As a guide, Boshoff says there could be consequences associated with reported earnings and balance sheet presentation – as well as consequences for management accounts, forecasts and strategies.

 "Agreements that are based on profit, EBIT or EBITDA such as debt covenants, management agreements, remuneration and share-based payment schemes could also feel the impact," she adds.

 Checklist of complex issues